 Printing has been a trickier space to enhance with cloud computing.
-In the world of print, there’s always going to be an element of on-premise infrastructure - the printer/MFD.
+In the world of cloud print solutions, there’s always going to be an element of on-premise infrastructure - the printer/MFD.

 Print management in the cloud isn’t about replacing on-prem infrastructure.
 It’s about enhancing the print management space by utilizing cloud and IoT (Internet of Things) technologies.

-These may sound similar, but depending on what problem you’re hoping to solve, there’s a crucial difference.
-One is a matter of enabling printing, the other is a matter of controlling printing.
+These types of cloud print solutions may sound similar, but depending on what problem you’re hoping to solve, there’s a crucial distinction.
+Cloud printing is a matter of enabling printing with the cloud, cloud print management is a matter of controlling printing.